infosoftas/info-subscription-doc/source/subscription/orders/examples/examples.rst

     S4-TenantId: SOMETENTANT
     Authorization: Bearer RANDOMTOKEN
     {

-        /* Insert Sample JSON Content Body instead of this block */ }
+    }

 Each example typically only shows properties relevant to the example and omits required elements for brevity.